PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 Later, when testing Warpstream, we found a simpler solution: changing how we commit offsets to Kafka.
 Rather than pushing commit messages (which could trigger rebalances if timed wrong), we declaratively told Kafka which offsets to commit.
 This made rebalances a non-issue; when a pod needs to restart, other partitions continue processing normally instead of getting caught in a restart loop.

-## Continuously evaluate for the long-term
+## We continuously evaluate for the long-term

-Finally choosing a technology does not mean you are done.
+Finally, choosing a technology does not mean you are done.
 Technologies have ongoing costs in terms of maintenance, support, recruitment, speed, and more.
 Why shouldn't your evaluation be ongoing also?

 Because technologies have such a big impact in the long run, we often spend significant amounts of time doing planning related to our most important features such as pipeline, data storage, and product roadmap.
 These plans include: